h15200/notes/system-design.md

 - examples DynamoDb, Redis (in-memory storage only, often used for rate-limiting), Etcd (used for leader election), ZooKeeper (used for leader election)
 - some may offer strong consistency, but since no sql dbs are not ACID compliant, some may only offer eventual consistency (usually with a trade-off of having faster performance)

+#### Parquet file format

+- Apache Parquet is a column oriented data file FORMAT.
+- used for OLAP and has highly efficient data compression / decompression
+- supports complex data types

 #### Types of nosql dbs

 1. k-v store (in-memory ones like `redis`, `memcached`, or non-in-memory like `Riak`)